ferraridamiano/yolo_flutter/README.md

 # yolo_flutter

-An example project using the official [`tflite_flutter`](https://pub.dev/packages/tflite_flutter) package from the tensorflow team to run YOLO (a fast object detection model).
+An example project using the official [`tflite_flutter`](https://pub.dev/packages/tflite_flutter) package from the Tensorflow team to run YOLO (a fast object detection model).
 This example is complete: it embeds the non-max suppression algorithm I wrote in Dart.
-My implementation is not optimized and it takes ~70 ms on a Snapdragon 730 just for this post-processing step.
-The app should be compatible with iOS, MacOS and Android (although I only tested the latter).

 <div align="center">
     <img src='images/image_1.jpg' width='200'>